Skip to main content

 final sum = ValueCell.computed(() => a() + b());

-In the above example, sum is a computed cell with the value defined as the sum of cells a and b.
-The value of sum is recomputed whenever the values of either a or b change.
+In the above example, sum is a computed cell with its value defined as the sum of cells a and b.
+The value of sum is recomputed whenever the value of either a or b changes.
 This is demonstrated below:

 Computed cells